 Minimum Heat Provided.
 The provided Heating Devices shall be capable of safely heating every habitable room, bathroom, and water closet compartment to a minimum temperature of not less than 68 degrees Fahrenheit (68° F) at a distance of 3 feet above floor level.

-If the temperature is controlled by a person other than the occupant, a temperature of at least 68 degrees Fahrenheit at a distance 3 feet above floor level shall be maintained without overheating any other area of the dwelling.
+If the temperature is controlled by a person other than the Occupant, a temperature of at least 68 degrees Fahrenheit at a distance 3 feet above floor level shall be maintained without overheating any other area of the dwelling.

 If age or illness of occupants or other special conditions exist, the Department may require an alternate temperature.